-Sc ore Reviewers Comments and Observation 1 AGREED NON-NEGOTIABLES FOR SERVICE CE USERS 1 2 3 4 4 5 6 Poor Fair Average Good V.good Excellent 5 The facility must have the flexibility to manage different service patterns, changes in throughput of services and to develop better services.
+Sco ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVICE USERS 1 2 2 Δ 5 6 Average Good V good c t The facility must have the flexibility to manage different service patterns, changes in throughput of services and to develop better services.
 Layout to allow services operating longer hours to do so without requiring patients, visitors or staff to use large areas of vacant, unsupervised building.
 Meeting/education and other flexible rooms located so that they can be used (in combination with the entrance space) for third sector/training/group support including out of hours.
 Departments arranged so that the number of rooms in each 'department' can flex and change in time without structural alterations.
 Rooms designed to common specification to allow multiple uses, and sized to allow kit to be used in a number of configurations to suit patent needs and treatment protocols.
-Storage areas located and sized so that kit can be shared between a number or rooms, with routes to rooms wide enough to allow man over (max ??m from store to place of use) × .6 Staff's wellbeing must be supported.
-They must be able to Canteen (with storage for packed lunches and area for self prep food???) within ??mins walk of service areas to enable use within break, with $\overline{\langle}$ Know their belongings are secure, but accessible in breaks.
+Storage areas located and sized so that kit can be shared between a number or rooms, with routes to rooms wide enough to allow man over (may 23m from store to place of use) Poor Fair Average X V.good Excellent (max ??m from store to place of use) $\setminus$ Staff's wellbeing must be supported. $\nabla$ They must be able to Know their belongings are secure, but accessible in breaks.
 Have a break, some food and a mental rest - feeling 'off duty' in their breaks - with the opportunity for a breath of fresh air or some exercise.
 Have access to toilets without going off duty.
 Come together socially, and increase familiarity with colleagues.
-Obtain formal and informal emotional support when needed. seating etc organised to allow you to group with colleagues to be sociable, or sit more quietly.
-This space must be attractive enough to encourage staff away from their immediate work environment to meet; and a space of similar qualities must be provided within ??m or surgical areas to allow staff lunches without changing out of gowns etc. External area accessed from staff rest/eating spaces to allow use of both in one visit, and max ??mins walk from lunch area to wide walking routes It must be possible to sit and rest or socialise away from public areas to allow staff to relax, release any steam, or discuss any enotional immets of the day.
-Lockers not more than ??m off route from working areas to lunchareas, and not more than ??m off route from working to entrance/exit.
-Space for quiet contemplation, or religious observance within ??m ol??.
-Spaces (within ??m of departments) for 1 to 1 support of staff following difficult situations.
-Some views of what success might took like for these ocidiand respite spaces(internal and external) No other staff photos × 7 Facilities management and security must be easy to manage without impacting experiences above.
-Need some benchmarks on this - maintenance costs, max number of 'non service' personnel needed something x 3 AGREED NON-NEGOTIABLES FOR VISITORS (FAMILY/ERIENDS/CARERS)
+Obtain formal and informal emotional support when needed.
+Canteen (with storage for packed lunches and area for self prep food???) within ??mins walk of service areas to enable use within break, with seating et organised to allow you to group with colleagues to be sociable, or sit more quietly.
+This space must be attractive enough to encourage staff away from their immediate work environment to meet; and a space of similar qualities must be provided within ??m or surgical areas to allow staff lunches without changing out of gowns etc. External area accessed from staff rest/eating spaces to allow use of both in one visit, and max ??mins walk from lunch area to wide walking routes It must be possible to sit and rest or socialise away from public areas to allow staff to relax, release any steam, or discussiony enotional impacts of the day.
+Lockers not more than ??m off route from working areas to lunchareas, and not more than ??m off route from working areas to lunchareas, and not more than ??m off route from working to entrance/exit.
+Space for quiet contemplation, or religious observante within ??m of ??.
+Spaces (within ??m of departments) for 1 to 1 support onstaff following difficult situations.
+Some views of what success might now like for these ocial and respite spaces(internal and external) No other staff photos × // > e Facilities management and security must be easy to manage without impacting experiences above.
+Need some benchmarks on this - maintenance costs, max number of 'non service' personnel needed something x 3 AGREED NON-NEGOTIABLES FOR VISITORS 3 AGREED NON-NEGOTIABLES FOR VISITORS (FAIVILT/FRIENDS/CARERS).